2018 - Déjà vu Anyone? - Hill of Tara

 There was an opportunity for anyone who liked to contribute to do so...

 and we finished - as usual - with the sharing of food and drinks.

 Hill of Tara, Co.
 Meath, Ireland

-John has provided a photo of the current state of this beloved hawthorn.
+28th December 2018 - John provided a photo of the current state of this beloved hawthorn.

-It has been looking in trouble for a while now. it looks like the left branch is just about holding on, it is touching the ground otherwise it would have broken off.
+It has been in trouble for a while now.
+It looks like the left branch is just about holding on, touching the ground otherwise it would have broken off.

 In spring it is full of blossom and in summer we sit under it's welcoming branches.
 A beautiful tree.